2025-2026 Academic Catalog

 Introduction

-The University Honors and Leadership Program (UHL) provides students with unique learning experiences, scholarship support, and a sense of community unlike anything else at the university.
-Students who come from myriad majors complete coursework together in small, discussion-based seminars taught by exceptional faculty.
-UHL courses have an interdisciplinary focus and explore a range of important topics.
-With a focus on developing skills to analyze, understand, and solve complex social problems from multiple perspectives, UHL students learn to be leaders through discussion-based classes, personal goal-setting, and community engagement.
+The University Honors and Leadership Program (UHL) provides students with unique learning experiences, scholarship support, and a sense of community.
+Students from all majors complete coursework together in small, discussion-based seminars.
+UHL courses have a multidisciplinary focus and explore a range of important topics.
+With a focus on developing skills to analyze, understand, and solve complex social problems from multiple perspectives, UHL students learn to be leaders through discussion-based classes, personal goal setting, and community engagement.

 The Academic Program

-For transfer students and upper division students, UHL is a multidisciplinary cohort program consisting of 15 semester hours of coursework to be completed over two years.
-The program leads to a minor in Honors and Leadership Studies.
-Students have a shared seminar in their first year in the program, nine credits of UHL electives, and a two-course senior seminar in their final year.
+Students beginning in the UHL program as transfer and upper division students, complete 15 semester hours of coursework to be completed over two years.
+Students who complete the program earn a minor in Honors and Leadership Studies.
+Students complete nine credits of UHL courses and a two-course senior seminar in their final year.